klasharr/openclub-csv/README.md

 ## Installation

 Put this plugin in your WordPress plugins directory and enable.
 You will see a new CSV menu item in wp-admin, this lets you manage the CSV custom post types.
+After installing the plugin and activating, go to Settings > Permalinks and without changing anything, hit 'Save'.
+This will flush the permalinks.

 ## Example Usage